NetworkSage/public-tools/README.md

 * PCAP
 * PCAPNG
 * Zeek (conn.log and dns.log in TSV or JSON formatting; see prior section for details)
+* Interflow (as JSON, one Interflow record per line)
 * Secflow

 If you have a format that you'd like us to support, please review our [FAQs](https://www.seclarity.io/resources/faqs/) and contact `support at seclarity [.] io`.